APMonitor/begin_java/02-Debugging.md

 ## Activity

 Fix the errors in the following code cells.
 Use the error messages to help you locate the problems.
+Most of these examples are of things we haven't learned yet but hopefully it will give you a feel for debugging.
+You can watch the video for help with this excercise.

 ```
 System.out.println("Program to Hatch an Egg);  //hint: look for a missing " character